Overview

 Day 6 – Masindi – Budongo Central Forest Reserve

-Budongo Forest is the biggest Mahogany forest found in the whole of East Africa and is home to the largest number of chimpanzees throughout Uganda.
+Budongo Forest is the biggest mahogany forest found in the whole of East Africa and is home to the largest number of chimpanzees throughout Uganda.
 It is believed that there are between 600 – 700 chimpanzees in Budongo and this morning we will meet up with our chimp guide who will take us on our trek through the forest in search of the chimps.
 We will also enjoy a boat cruise in the park.
 Note: As the Chimp trekking is limited

 Day 7 – Lake Kikorongo

-This morning we depart Masindi and transfer towards the edges of the Queen Elizabeth National Park.
+This morning, we depart Masindi and transfer towards the edges of the Queen Elizabeth National Park.
 Our accommodation for the night is nestled atop a hill overlooking Lake Kikorongo.

 Day 8 – Gorillas (Lake Bunyonyi)